Generate and configure an SSL certificate for backend authentication in API Gateway

 These instructions assume that you already completed Generate a client certificate using the API Gateway console.

 If the API has been deployed previously in the API Gateway console, you'll need to redeploy it for the changes to take effect.
-For more information, see Redeploy a REST API to a stage.
+For more information, see Create a deployment for a REST API in API Gateway.

 After a certificate is selected for the API and saved, API Gateway uses the certificate for all calls to HTTP integrations in your API.